Electronics-Recycling Innovator Faces Prison For Extending Computers' Lives - Slashdot

 If he didn't have a piece of paper showing he got a license for every single piece of hardware, he has no rights to sell the software.
 You can't even sell an original OEM install disc without th

-Still an EULA case not an criminal case (Score:3)
+Still an EULA case not an criminal case (Score:5, Informative)

 Still an EULA case not an criminal case